 68. Which breathing pattern occurs when cardiac output is low, as in congestive heart failure, or brain injuries?

-69. Why does decreased cardiac output cause Cheyne-stokes?
+69. Why does decreased cardiac output cause Cheyne-Stokes breathing?

 Because there is a delay in blood transit time between the lungs and the brain.